* Cyprus rejects bailout terms; last minute deal hopes still alive

 The finance minister of Cyprus is in Moscow to scout for support amid speculation Russia could step up, while newly elected President Nicos Anastasiades is due to meet party leaders on Wednesday to explore a way forward.

-The MSCI's broadest index of Asia-Pacific shares outside Japan was flat, having earlier carved out a fresh 2013 trough.
-The index is now down around 3 percent from this year's peak set a month ago.
+The MSCI’s broadest index of Asia-Pacific shares outside Japan eased 0.2 percent, having earlier carved out a fresh 2013 trough.
+The index is now around 3 percent lower from this year’s peak set a month ago.

 Japanese financial markets were shut for a holiday.

-Commodity markets were also calmer with U.S. crude little changed at $92.35 a barrel.
-Copper was off a seven-month trough and spot gold held near a three-week high set on Tuesday.
+Commodity markets were also calmer with Brent crude recovering from a three-month low and copper off a seven-month trough.
+Spot gold, meanwhile, held near a three-week high.

 Uncertainty surrounding Cyprus kept the euro pinned near four-month lows against the U.S. dollar.
 The euro fetched $1.2876, having fallen as far as $1.2844 overnight.

-The dollar index, which tracks the greenback's performance against a basket of currencies, was flat at 82.971 but not far from a seven-month peak of 83.166 set a few days ago.
+The dollar index, which tracks the greenback’s performance against a basket of currencies, was flat at 82.979 hovering not far from a seven-month peak of 83.166 set a few days ago.

 Investors will also keep an eye on the outcome of the Federal Reserve’s two-day policy meeting due to end later on Wednesday.